top of page

 In general, dismay is a noun that refers to a feeling of disappointment, alarm, or dismay.
 It is the state of being shocked, disturbed, or disheartened by something unexpected or unpleasant.
 It implies a sense of uneasiness, worry, or fear and can be used in many different contexts such as personal, professional, or societal situations where a feeling of disappointment, alarm, or dismay is felt.

-Example sentences of dismay
+Example sentences containing dismay

 1. Her face reflected a look of dismay upon hearing the news.